 The interest rate is low to ensure easy and convenient repayment

 Ideally, you can pay your bills using the student card only if the biller is available in the list provided by the issuer.
-Major utility billers include gas, telephone, electricity, insurance, etc. When making the payment for these, select the biller, provide the necessary details, and review the amount to be paid.
+Major utility billers include gas, telephone, electricity, insurance, etc. When making the payment for such purposes, select the biller, provide the necessary details, and review the amount to be paid.
 After this, in the payment option, choose a credit card and pay the bill.

-Go to ‘Credit Card’.
+Step 2: Go to ‘Credit Card’.

-Enter the application reference ID.
+Step 3: Enter the application reference ID.